Warm-starting outer approximation for parameterized convex MINLP: Warm-starting algorithm

 \section{Warm-starting algorithm}

 This section describes the general algorithm proposed to solve a parametrized MINLP using OA.
-This uses the OA algorithm described before to solve \eqref{eq:p_lambda} for a fixed value of $\lambda$ and then use information collected to warm-start \eqref{eq:p_lambda} for a new value of $\lambda$.
+It uses the OA algorithm to solve \eqref{eq:p_lambda} for a fixed value of $\lambda$ and then uses the information collected to warm-start \eqref{eq:p_lambda} for a new value of $\lambda$.
 The overall algorithm is described in Algorithm \ref{algo:param_OA}.

 As a baseline for comparison we use the common initialization of solving the continuous relaxation of \eqref{eq:p_lambda}.
 This method uses no prior knowledge and is therefore not a warm-starting technique.
 The initialization is specified in Subsection \ref{sec:relaxation}.